Quatuor pour la fin du temps: VIII. "Louange à l'Immortalité de Jésus"

 Large violin solo, counterpart to the violoncello solo of the 5th movement.
 Why this second eulogy?
 It is especially aimed at the second aspect of Jesus, Jesus the Man, the Word made flesh, immortally risen for our communication of his life.
 It is all love.
 Its slow ascent to the acutely extreme is the ascent of man to his god, the child of God to his Father, the being made divine towards Paradise.

 A duet for violin and piano, the music is an arrangement of the second part of his earlier organ piece "Diptyque" (1930), transposed up a major third from C to E.

-Derivative works
+Homages in later works

 The piece is the inspiration for Quartet for the End of Time, a 2014 novel by Johanna Skibsrud that borrows its title and structure from the piece.

+Minnesota composer Steve Heitzeg's 2025 chamber-music work Variations on Peace was inspired by Quatuor pour la fin du temps.